Nuccio's Pearl Camellia

 Masses of lovely double white flowers delicately edged with pink; blooms in late winter; this upright shrub also boasts glossy, dark-green, evergreen foliage; provide rich, acidic, moist, well-drained soil

 Nuccio's Pearl Camellia features showy pink round flowers with white overtones at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Nuccio's Pearl Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.